 The remote seaside village known as Treis Ekklisies has a long sandy beach with crystal clear waters.

-The place is great for a quiet holiday as there only a few tavernas and rooms for rent, what else do you needs?
+The place is great for a quiet holiday as there are only a few tavernas and rooms for rent, what else do you need?